smithy-lang/smithy/docs/source-2.0/spec/aggregate-types.rst

 .. rubric:: Migrating ``@required`` to ``@default``

 If a ``required`` member no longer needs to be be required, the ``required`` trait MAY be removed and replaced with the :ref:`default-trait`.
+Alternatively, a ``default`` trait MAY be added to a member marked as ``required`` to provide a default value for the member but require that it is serialized.
-The member is still considered always present to tools like code generators, but instead of requiring the value to be provided by an end-user, a default value is automatically provided if missing.
+Either way, the member is still considered always present to tools like code generators, but instead of requiring the value to be provided by an end-user, a default value is automatically provided if missing.
 For example, the previous ``TimeSpan`` model can be backward compatibly changed to:

 .. code-block:: smithy

     structure TimeSpan {
-        // @required is replaced with @default
+        // @required is replaced with @default and @addedDefault
+        @addedDefault
         years: Integer = 0
         days: Integer = 0
     }

+The :ref:`addeddefault-trait` trait SHOULD be used any time a ``default`` trait is added to a previously published member.
+Some tooling does not treat the ``required`` trait as non-nullable but does treat the ``default`` trait as non-nullable.

 .. rubric:: Requiring members to be optional